 How do you make churros step by step?

-Making your own churros is a lot easier than you think and your kids will have a lot of fun with this recipe.
-(Just be sure you take care of the piping into the hot oil part!)
+Learning how to make churros is probably a lot easier than you think and your kids will have a lot of fun with this recipe.

-We’ve included step by step instructions on how to make churros, so just follow along!
+We’ve included step by step instructions on how to make churros, so just follow along our easy churro recipe!

 - 1 Cup Water